Generalization bounds for learning under graph-dependence: A survey: Notation and framework

-We use the standard graph-theoretic notations.
-All graphs considered are finite, undirected and simple (no loops or multiple edges).
+We use the standard graph-theoretic notation.
+All graphs considered are finite, undirected, and simple (no loops or multiple edges).
 A graph $G = (V, E)$ consists of a set of vertices $V$, some of which are connected by edges in $E$.
 Given a graph $G$, let $V(G)$ be the vertex set and $E(G)$ be the edge set.
-The edge connecting a pair of vertices $u, v$ is denoted by $\{ u, v \}$, which is assumed to be unordered.
-Let $\Delta(G)$ be the maximum degree of $G$, that is, the largest number of edges that are incident a vertex in $G$.
+The edge connecting a pair of distinct vertices $u, v$ is denoted by $\{ u, v \}$, which is assumed to be unordered.
+The number of edges incident on a vertex is the degree of the vertex; and we use $\Delta(G)$ to denote the maximum degree of graph $G$.